-- ALL STUDENTS MUST check in with their study hall teacher for attendance at the start of class. - Students may sit in the designated study hall area in the anchor commons, where desired, and that will become their assigned seat.
-Teacher reserves the right to adjust seating based on behavior.
-To be clear, the only place study hall students may sit is the first floor anchor commons. - Students must ask permission to use the bathroom, go to their lockers, the printer, or anywhere else in the building.
-The locker rooms are off limits during study hall.
+- ALL STUDENTS MUST check in with their study hall teacher for attendance at the start of class. - Students may sit in the designated study hall room, where desired, and that will become their assigned seat.
+The teacher reserves the right to adjust seating based on behavior. - Students must ask permission to use the bathroom, go to their lockers, the printer, or anywhere else in the building.
+The locker rooms and gyms are off limits during study hall.
 A sign out sheet will be completed by the student. - Study Hall is a time for students to work on homework, prepare for tests/quizzes, catch up on missed assignments, and even read/journal/sketch.
 Come prepared with something to do. - QUIET talking regarding schoolwork is allowed in study hall.
 Remember to be respectful of others around you. - Cell phones must be turned in to the study hall supervisor from bell to bell.